thias/puppet-sysctl/README.md

 Manage sysctl variable values.
 All changes are immediately applied, as well as configured to become persistent.
 Tested on Red Hat Enterprise Linux 6.

- * `sysctl` : Definition to manage sysctl variables by setting a value.
+ * `sysctl::variable`: Definition to manage sysctl variable by setting a value.
  * `sysctl::base`: Base class (included from the definition).

 For persistence to work, your Operating System needs to support looking for